Upgrade Firewall Threat Defense

 With upgrades to Version 7.2–7.6, eligible devices will upgrade from Snort 2 to Snort 3 when you deploy configurations.

 With upgrades to Version 7.3+, you cannot disable this option.
-Although you can switch individual devices back, Snort 2 is deprecated in Version 7.7 and will prevent threat defense upgrade.
+Although you can switch individual devices back, Snort 2 is deprecated in Version 7.7, which will prevent Firewall Threat Defense upgrade.

 For devices that are ineligible because they use custom intrusion or network analysis policies, manually upgrade to Snort 3.
 For migration assistance, see the Cisco Secure Firewall Management Center Snort 3 Configuration Guide for your version.